danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="users.setSecureValueErrors.html" name="users.setSecureValueErrors">Notify the user that the sent passport data contains some errors The user will not be able to re-submit their Passport data to you until the errors are fixed (the contents of the field for which you returned the error must change): users.setSecureValueErrors</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getplugininstance-class-string-t-class-danog-madelineproto-eventhandler" name="getPluginInstance">Obtain a certain event handler plugin instance: getPluginInstance</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getplugin-class-string-t-class-danog-madelineproto-plugineventhandler-danog-madelineproto-ipc-eventhandlerproxy-null" name="getPlugin">Obtain a certain event handler plugin instance: getPlugin</a>

 * <a href="bots.getBotCommands.html" name="bots.getBotCommands">Obtain a list of bot commands for the specified bot scope and language code: bots.getBotCommands</a>